como-usar-listas-en-markdown

 How to use lists in Markdown

-Lists are an enumeration of elements, and are a fundamental tool for structuring and organizing information in Markdown documents.
+Lists are an enumeration of items, and are a fundamental tool for structuring and organizing information in Markdown documents.

 Lists can be unordered or ordered.
-In the former, (guess!) the order of the elements doesn’t matter, while in the latter it does.
+In the former, (guess what!) the order of the items doesn’t matter, while in the latter it does have an order.

-Typically, the general impression is that the second “are numbered.”
-But that’s not the case; that’s just the way to represent the list.
+Normally, the general impression is that the latter “have numbering.”
+But that’s not the case, that’s the way to represent the list.
 An ordered list may not be numbered.

 Unordered Lists